 A solitary monument is all that’s left of the St. Lawrence Catholic Church near Colebrook.
 It serves as a humble reminder of the work of St. John Neumann, the man who founded it and the first male American to be canonized.

-John Neumann was born in the then-Bohemian town of Prachatice (now in the Czech Republic) in 1811.
+John Neumann was born in the then-Bohemian town of Prachatice (now in the Czech Republic) on March 28, 1811.
 As a young man, Neumann was unsure of his trajectory in life.
 He wished to be ordained as a priest in his homeland, but his ability to speak English coupled with a surplus of priests in the old country spurred him to look overseas.

 On June 2, 1836, Neumann arrived in New York City after a 43-day voyage on the ship Europa, and the next day he was welcomed into the Diocese of New York.
 Neumann was known for his tireless work on the road, traveling the Niagara countryside and establishing dozens of churches throughout the mid-Atlantic.